7 Questions with... Traces and Breaking Bad star Laura Fraser: 'The edges of human nature intrigue me'

-Switching from Albuquerque to Dundee, Breaking Bad and Better Call star Laura Fraser joins Molly Windsor (Cheat) and Martin Compston (Line of Duty) in suspenseful new forensic science drama Traces.
+Switching from Albuquerque to Dundee, Breaking Bad and Better Call Saul star Laura Fraser joins Molly Windsor (Cheat) and Martin Compston (Line of Duty) in suspenseful forensic science drama Traces.

-Alibi's Traces is the perfect dark winter drama for 2019.
+Traces is the perfect drama to get your teeth into.

 Set in the world of forensic science, it follows the story of Emma Hedges (Molly Windsor) and her search for the truth about the death of her mother.

 After taking a job as a lab technician, Emma's new colleagues Sarah Gordon (Laura Fraser) and Kathy Torrence (Jennifer Spence), a new love interest Daniel (Martin Compston) and her own faith in science help her hunt for the killer.